MyParcelCOM/docs/content/api/resources/carrier-pudo-locations.md

 address       | [Address](/api/resources/addresses) object.
-opening_hours | List of objects containing the days and hours on which the location is accessible. position      | Object holding the latitude, longitude and distance from the given geographical location.
+opening_hours | List of objects containing the days and hours on which the location is accessible. position      | Object holding the latitude, longitude and distance from the given geographical location. categories    | The location can function as a `pick-up` or `drop-off` location, or both.

 Relationship | Description
 ------------ | -----------